jierdin/sprout/operating-agreement.md

 ###### Section 13.04 - Governing Law:

-This Agreement, and the rights of the parties hereunder, shall be construed pursuant to the laws of the State of [[STATE OF INCORPORATION]] (without regard to conflict of laws principles).
+This Agreement, and the rights of the parties hereunder, shall be construed pursuant to the laws of the State of Wyoming (without regard to conflict of laws principles).

 ###### Section 13.05 - Waiver of Action for Partition: